Conditional Quantile Processes based on Series or Many Regressors: Technical Lemmas on Bounding Empirical Errors

 \subsection{Bounds on Various Empirical Errors}

-In this section we provide probabilistic bounds for the error terms under the primitive Condition S. Our results rely on empirical processes techniques.
-In particular, they rely on the maximal inequalities derived in Section \ref{Sec:MaxIneq}.
+Here we provide probabilistic bounds for the error terms $\epsilon_0(m,n)$--$\epsilon_5(m,n)$ along with some auxiliary bounds.
+Our results rely on empirical processes techniques; in particular, they rely on the maximal inequalities derived in Section \ref{Sec:MaxIneq}.

-We start with a sequence of technical lemmas which are used in the proofs of the lemmas that bound the error terms $\epsilon_0-\epsilon_6$.